Symmetry restoration in mean-field approaches: Projection methods in simple nuclear models and ab initio calculations

-The Kamlah approximation is valid for the case of a strong symmetry breaking, i.e., when the overlap $\langle0|R(\beta)|0\rangle$ is sharply peaked at the Euler angle $\beta=0$, which is the case for axially symmetric shapes at $\gamma=0$ and $\gamma=60^{\circ}$.
-Note that the Euler angle $\beta$ in these two cases must be defined as an angle of rotation about the axis perpendicular to the symmetry axis.
-However, for triaxial shapes one has to apply the three dimensional rotation, see Sec.~\ref{sec_3damp}, and the overlap is not really sharply peaked in the two remaining Euler angles $\alpha$ and $\gamma$,\footnote{The third Euler angle and nonaxial Bohr deformation are traditionally denoted by the same Greek symbol $\gamma$, so they can only be distinguished by the context in which they are used.} Therefore, at $0^{\circ}<\gamma<60^{\circ}$, the Kamlah approximation cannot be justified by the strong-symmetry-breaking argument.
-This is particularly conspicuous for $\gamma$ near 0 or $60^{\circ}$, where the overlap becomes completely independent of $\alpha$ and $\gamma$.

-Several advanced nuclear models have been developed based on the pairing plus quadrupole-quadrupole interaction and the projection theory.
-Here, we discuss the approach of triaxial projected shell model (TPSM) \cite{(She99_j)}, which has been extensively employed in recent years to investigate the high-spin band structures in triaxial nuclei.
+Several advanced nuclear models were developed based on the pairing plus quadrupole-quadrupole interaction and the projection theory.
+Here, we discuss the approach of triaxial projected shell model (TPSM) \cite{(She99_j)}, which was extensively employed in recent years to investigate the high-spin band structures in triaxial nuclei.
 In this method, intrinsic basis states are obtained by solving the triaxial Nilsson potential with the expected deformation values for the system under investigation.
 Explicit three-dimensional angular-momentum projection method is then employed to project out the states with good angular-momentum.
 Apart from the projected vacuum state, multi-quasiparticle states are also projected to the laboratory frame of reference in this approach.
-In the most recent version of the TPSM approach, for even-even systems, quasiparticle basis states employed are:
+In the most recent version of the TPSM approach, for even-even systems, quasiparticle basis states employed are: where $\ack \Phi\ket$ is the vacuum state and $\alpha^\mydagger_{n}~(\alpha^\mydagger_{p})$ are neutron (proton) quasiparticle operators.